-Estate planning is not only for the rich or the elite.
-If you have assets and own property, you have an estate and therefore you need to have a plan!
-Your estate is what you leave after you pass away.
-You want to control how it is done, who gets your property, and when.
+If you have assets, such as bank accounts, brokerage accounts, or real property, you have an estate and need a plan!
+Your estate is what you have today and what you leave behind after you pass away.
+Having an estate plan lets you control who gets your assets, in what manner, and when.

-People who do estate planning want to make sure that their assets are passed on to their loved ones without problems, without high legal fees, and without time delays.
-Sometimes, people do estate planning to make sure that a particular person, such as a spouse or a child, is protected.
-Often, someone does planning to make sure that they have enough assets to live on for the rest of their life.
-An estate planning attorney, at a firm like ours, is your best resource to make this all happen.
+People with an estate plan ensure their assets pass on to their loved ones without problems, high legal fees, and time delays.
+Sometimes, an estate plan is structured to protect a particular person, such as a spouse or a child.
+Often, an estate plan is created to make sure beneficiaries have enough assets to live on for the rest of their lives.
+Others look to minimize or eliminate estate taxes or protect vacation property.
+Whatever the reason, an estate planning attorney at a law firm like ours is your best resource to ensure your wishes are carried out.

 A Basic Estate Plan

 Basic estate planning includes a last will and testament (will), a comprehensive durable power of attorney, and health care directives, such as a health care proxy and a living will.

 If you are unable to make your own decisions, a durable power of attorney allows you to appoint an agent to manage your financial affairs.
 Health care directives allow you to name an agent to make health care decisions on your behalf.
 These advanced directives can help you avoid loss of assets or inappropriate medical treatment.
 Without these directives, your loved ones may not be able to make decisions on your behalf.

 A last will and testament provides for the administration of your estate and the orderly disposition of your assets upon your death.
 There are three areas to consider in terms of your will: